 Understand both tech and context

 Blockchain knowhow is not yet widespread and needs specialist advice beyond traditional law – including standard IT law.
 We draw on our expertise in data and software, our commercial understanding of the traditional sectors and our Silicon Valley experience.
-We also bring to the table our understanding of open source software and of structuring partnerships with specialist platform providers and or tech consultancies.
+We also bring an understanding of open source software and of structuring partnerships with specialist platform providers and/or tech consultancies.

 The “immutable” nature of blockchain structures generates some very specific legal challenges.
 It’s essential to think about the security of the system itself and the data that it carries.
 Privacy for the users of the system and for its content both need careful consideration.
 We feed in our expertise on data protection and other regulations to these projects, to ensure they are compliant by design.